LuZhang0128/Perspectives/README.md

 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/anger_num_like.png" width=40% height=40%> <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/sadness_num_like.png" width=40% height=40%> <br>
 <br>

-Detailed statistics of the regression models are:
+Detailed statistics of the regression models are: <br>
 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/table.png" width=60% height=60%> <br>

 The regressions show a statistically significant negative correlation between Joy and Optimism scores and the number of Likes (after the log(x+1) transformation) for tweets.
 Meanwhile, there is a statistically significant positive correlation between Anger and Sadness scores and the number of Likes (after the log(x+1) transformation) for tweets.
 The absolute numbers of coefficients after the identified event are larger than those before the event, suggesting that a unit increase in the displayed emotion can lead to a greater number of Likes after the event.
 In other words, extreme emotion can attract more attention after George Floyd’s death than before.